matt401215/ConEdison_xlsx_strip-merge/README.md

 # MergeExcel.py

-For combining the formated data from returned from xlsx_Read_v3.py.
-The purpose of this project was to
+For combining the formated data from returned from xlsx_Read_v3.py into a single xlsx file.